-The local government software market continues to be active with sales activity trending at or near pre-pandemic levels in most sectors of our business, and our backlog at December 31, 2021 reached \$1.80 billion, a 12.6% increase from the prior year.
-We expect to continue to achieve solid growth in revenue and earnings.
+The local government software market continues to be active with sales activity trending at or near pre-pandemic levels in most sectors of our business, and our backlog at December 31, 2022 reached \$1.89 billion, a 5% increase from the prior period.
+We expect to continue to achieve solid growth in revenues and earnings.
 With our strong financial position and cash flow, we plan to continue to make significant investments in product development and accelerating our move to the cloud to better position us to continue to expand our addressable market and strengthen our competitive position over the long term.
-The expenses associated with the cloud transition are expected to pressure operating margins in 2022 and 2023.
+The expenses associated with the cloud transition are expected to pressure operating margins in 2023 and 2024.

-CRITICAL ACCOUNTING POLICIES AND ESTIMATES
+CRITICAL ACCOUNTING ESTIMATES

 Our discussion and analysis of financial condition and results of operations is based upon our financial statements, which have been prepared in accordance with accounting principles generally accepted in the United States ("GAAP").
 The preparation of these financial statements requires us to make estimates and judgments that affect the reported amounts of assets and liabilities at the date of the financial statements, the reported amounts of revenues, cost of revenues and expenses during the reporting period, and related disclosure of contingencies.
 The Notes to the Financial Statements included as part of this Annual Report describe our significant accounting policies used in the preparation of the financial statements.
-Significant items subject to such estimates and assumptions include the application of the progress toward completion methods of revenue recognition, estimated standalone selling price ("SSP") for distinct performance obligations, the carrying amount and estimated useful lives of intangible assets, determination of share-based compensation expense and valuation allowance for receivables.
+Significant items subject to such estimates and assumptions include the application of the progress toward completion methods of revenue recognition, estimated standalone selling price ("SSP") for distinct performance obligations, the fair value amount and estimated useful lives of intangible assets, determination of share-based compensation expense and allowance for losses and sales adjustments.
 We base our estimates on historical experience and on various other assumptions that we believe to be reasonable under the circumstances, the results of which form the basis for making judgments about the carrying values of assets and liabilities that are not readily apparent from other sources.
 Actual results may differ from these estimates under different assumptions or conditions.